daifengwanglab/scGRNom/README.md

 **Step 2: Infer the transcription factor binding sites (TFBSs) on interacting enhancers and promoters**

-We futher infer the TFBSs on the interacting enhancers and promoters from Step 1.
+We further infer the TFBSs on the interacting enhancers and promoters from Step 1.

 ```{r}
 df2 <- scGRNom_getTF(df1)